 Dr. Roger J. Thompson is the Vice President for Enrollment Management, serving as the chief enrollment management officer for the University of Oregon and responsible for student recruitment and retention.
-This effort is implemented through the departments that comprise the Division of Enrollment Management (EM): the Office of Admissions, the Office of the University Registrar, Enrollment Management Research, Enrollment Management Strategic Communications, Student Orientation Programs, and the Office of Student Financial Aid and Scholarships.
+This effort is implemented through the departments that comprise the Division of Enrollment Management (EM): the Office of Admissions, the Office of the University Registrar, Enrollment Management Development, Enrollment Management Research, Enrollment Management Strategic Communications, Student Orientation Programs, and the Office of Student Financial Aid and Scholarships.
 These departments provide services to prospective and currently enrolled students, faculty, staff, alumni, and friends of the UO.

 Prior to arriving at the UO, Dr. Thompson served as the Vice Provost for Enrollment Management and Special Advisor to the President at Indiana University in Bloomington.
 During his four-year tenure at IU, the university not only reached record enrollment, growing from approximately 38,000 students to more than 42,000 students, but the quality of the freshman class grew to the highest level in its history, including a 100-point rise in average SAT scores from 1103 to 1203.
 Additionally, new financial aid programs were developed and implemented to help low- and middle-income families with the cost of attending college, and the university undertook a new approach to merit-based scholarships.
 The signature institutional aid program, 21st-Century Scholars, was recognized by the College Board as a model for effectiveness in addressing college affordability.